ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 We recommend you get started by reading the [IBM Cloud Load Balancer documentation](/docs/loadbalancer-service?topic=loadbalancer-service-getting-started).

-## Will a migration path exist from the Local Load Balancer service to IBM Cloud Load Balancer?
+## Will a migration path exist from the Local Load Balancer service to an IBM Cloud Load Balancer?
 {: faq}

 No automated migration path will exist.
 However, you can request your Local Load Balancer service to be turned off and order the Cloud Load Balancer service from the IBM Cloud Console.